ef-lab/ethopy_plugins/psychopy/README.md

 <h1 align="center">Integration of PsychoPy in EthoPy</h1>

-PsychoPy is Python-based open-source package that enables the creation and manipulation of visual stimuli.
-For more information, visit their: [PsychoPy](https://www.psychopy.org/). \
+PsychoPy is a Python-based open-source package that enables the creation and manipulation of visual stimuli.
+For more information, visit: [PsychoPy](https://www.psychopy.org/). \
-This guide explains how to install and import implement PsychoPy through EthoPy.
+This guide explains how to install and import PsychoPy into your EthoPy environment.
 The setup involves three main components:

 1. `match_to_sample.py` - The experiment plugin
 2. `psycho_grating.py` - The stimulus plugin